Alice Cunningham Fletcher: Dawes Act

 Alice Fletcher helped write and pass the Dawes Act of 1887.
 This act imposed a system of private land ownership on Indigenous tribes.
-This was a big difference because traditionally these tribes had communal land ownership.
+This was a major change because traditionally these tribes had communal land ownership.
 Individual Indigenous peoples would be allotted up to 160 acres of land.
 This land was tax-free and was to be held in trust by the government for a period of 25 years.
 At the time, she thought it would enable American Indians to assimilate to European-American ways, as their best means of survival.
 The government also wanted to gain "surplus" land for sale to other Americans.
 The Dawes Act was accountable for the inevitable breakup of all Indigenous reservations.
 By 1932 the amount of land acquired was approximately 92,000,000 of the 138,000,000 acres Indigenous groups had owned in 1887.
 Fletcher's land allotment work has been viewed as an error in the administration policies of Native American peoples and their land.
 Fletcher herself may have even realized this error because she abandoned her political policy work to focus strictly on more ethnographical work after the turn of the century.